Diocese of Lausanne, Geneva and Fribourg: Chapter and cathedral

 The cathedral chapter of Lausanne was in existence by the 9th century.
 The earliest known canons are attested in 856.
 By 1228, the Chapter had 32 canons.
 It was suppressed at the time of the Protestant Reformation and has never been re-established, in consequence of which the choice of a bishop rests with the Holy See.

-The Second Lateran Council (1139) recognized the right of chapters to participate in the election of bishops, but forbade them to exclude from the process "religious persons" (laity).
+The Second Lateran Council (1139) recognised the right of chapters to participate in the election of bishops, but forbade them to exclude from the process "religious persons" (laity).
 Without their presence and assent, the election was void.
-The document called the "Rights of the Bishops of Lausanne and the Customs of the City" recognizes the right of the canons to engage in the free election of a bishop.
+The document called the "Rights of the Bishops of Lausanne and the Customs of the City" recognises the right of the canons to engage in the free election of a bishop.
 The Fourth Lateran Council (1215) ruled that elections for a bishop were to be conducted by the college of canons, and clandestine elections were forbidden; anyone elected through the abuse of secular power became ineligible for the office and could not hold another dignity.
 Since the Reformation, the bishops of Lausanne have been directly appointed by the pope.

-The leaders of the town of Fribourg had built the church of S. Nicholas, and staffed it with seven priests who carried on its liturgical functions.
+The leaders of the town of Fribourg had built the church of Saint Nicholas, and staffed it with seven priests who carried on its liturgical functions.
 They were eager to increase its status and stability, and had petitioned the cardinal legate, Reymond Perrault (1502–1504), to carry their case to the papal court.
 The cardinal, however, died in 1505.
 In 1512 Pope Julius II finally agreed to their petition, and established a collegiate chapter in the church of St. Nicholas at Fribourg, which was made immediately subject to the Holy See, with a provost, a dean, a cantor, and twelve canons.
 The citizens of Fribourg were granted the right to nominate candidates to a vacancy, but the right to approve and institute the provost was reserved to the pope; the bishop had the right to institute the dean; and the cantor and canons were instituted by the provost.
 This collegiate church served in the place of a diocesan cathedral, lacking since the cathedral of St. Pierre at Geneva and that of Notre-Dame at Lausanne were given over to Protestantism at the time of the Reformation.